Ogie Alcasid

 Herminio Jose Lualhati "Ogie" Alcasid Jr. (born August 27, 1967) is a Filipino actor, singer, songwriter, comedian, director and producer.
 He is best known for his songwriting and collaboration with other musical artists.
-He has appeared in films and television shows, notably as a cast member of Tropang Trumpo (1994–1995) and Bubble Gang (1995–2013) and a host and main performer of SOP (1997–2010) and ASAP (2017–present).
-He is currently married to Regine Velasquez, with whom he has one child.
+He has appeared in films and television shows, notably as a cast member of Tropang Trumpo (1994–1995) and Bubble Gang (1995–2013), and as a host and main performer of SOP (1997–2010) and ASAP (2017–present).
+Since 2010, he has been married to Regine Velasquez, with whom he has one child.

 Early career

 Alcasid is a former batch member of the all-male singing group Kundirana batch 1984 after Gary Valenciano.
 In 1986, he had intended to star in his first film project, with Manilyn Reynes as his love interest, but due to the People Power Revolution, production on the film was halted.

 His first album was released in 1989.
 His debut movie was Feel Na Feel released by Regal Entertainment in 1990.
 In 1991, Alcasid made his VIVA films debut movie, Pitong Gamol.